coolwishon/lyricsspeedtest/README.md

 # lyricsspeedtest
 Paste ur favourite music lyrics and rewrite the text as quickly as possible

-Download all files in one folder, open cmd and change director into ur donwloaded folder useful commands:
+Download all files in one folder, open cmd and change director into ur donwloaded folder. useful commands:

 "cd (name of the folder)" or "D: - as a D write ur disk (C, D, E etc.)"